melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 ## Clustering

 Since the women demonstrate dynamic drinking and smoking habits, the first step was to define the exposure variable by clustering the women based on their drinking and smoking patterns.
 I accomplished this through the use of k-means clustering.
 The data is longitudinal, therefore I used the 'kml3d' package in R to create trajectories.
-The variables used to cluster are "Total Cigarettes Smoke Per Trimester" and "Total Standard Drinks Per Trimester".
+The variables used to cluster are "Total Cigarettes Smoked Per Trimester" and "Total Standard Drinks Per Trimester".
 It was pre-determined that the number of clusters would equal 4.
+I included sample code for both the clusters and the visualization of varibles per cluster.
+The ggplot code is the same for both the drinking and smoking variables and per site.

 ```r
 cld.joint.fedinburgh <- cld3d(pass.US.completers.fedinburgh[pass.US.completers.fedinburgh$Exposure ==